Aberdeen Stargazing & Astronomy Report

 No artificial glow on the south-east horizon.
 Faint deep-sky objects in this direction are accessible at low elevation.

-The south-south-east horizon is fully dark.
-Faint stars are visible to within a few degrees of the ground and the Milky Way reaches the horizon on clear nights.
+The south-south-east horizon is dark.
+Faint stars are visible close to the ground.

 south - good